-In connection with this opinion, we have examined originals or copies, certified or otherwise identified to our satisfaction, of (i) the Registration Statement on Form S-3 (File No. 333-54326), as filed with the Securities and Exchange Commission (the "Commission") on January 25, 2001 under the Securities Act, Amendment No. 1 to the Registration Statement, as filed with the Commission on March 2, 2001, Amendment No. 2 to the Registration Statement, as filed with the Commission on March 12, 2001, and Amendment No. 3 to the Registration Statement, as filed with the Commission on the date hereof (such Registration Statement, as so amended, being hereinafter referred to as the "Registration Statement"); (ii) the form of the Underwriting
+In connection with this opinion, we have examined originals or copies, certified or otherwise identified to our satisfaction, of (i) the Registration Statement on Form S-3 (File No. 333-54326), as filed with the Securities and Exchange Commission (the "Commission") on January 25, 2001 under the Securities Act, and Amendment No. 1 to the Registration Statement, as filed with the Commission on the date hereof (such Registration Statement, as so amended, being hereinafter referred to as the "Registration Statement"); (ii) the form of the Underwriting

-Regeneron Pharmaceuticals, Inc. March 19, 2001
+Regeneron Pharmaceuticals, Inc. March 2, 2001